 When you modify a workflow rule with instant actions (say you edit criteria or add/remove instant actions), the change is effective immediately.
 All records that are created in CRM post this modification will start following the latest rule.
-However, if you want all of the existing records to reflect the changes made in the workflow rules, you need to choose Create or Edit from the drop-down for Execute this workflow rule based on and check the box for Repeat this workflow whenever a record in edited.

 When you modify a workflow rule with scheduled actions, records that have met the criteria for the workflow rule but are just waiting in the pipeline for the scheduled action to take place will continue to follow the previous version of the rule.
 For example, you have written a workflow rule in which you wish to automate a follow-up email five days after the rule trigger date.
 A lead has entered this workflow and is waiting in the pipeline for the email to be triggered.
 If you modify the rule on the third day of waiting for this record, it still will send the email to the lead.
 This is because a workflow rule is not directly coupled to records, but is instead tied to the actions.
 If any record is already in the pipeline for an action to occur at certain time, it will continue to exist though the workflow itself is modified or changed.